aloy/HLMdiag/README.md

 Cook’s distance, MDFFITS, covariance ratio, and covariance trace are
 provided: a one step approximation, and a full refit method that refits the model and recalculates the fixed and random effects.
-This functionality is avaliable through individual functions for each diagnostic; however, the `hlm_influence` function can be used to calculate all avaliable diagnostics for each observation or group of observations.
+This functionality is available through individual functions for each diagnostic; however, the `hlm_influence` function can be used to calculate all available diagnostics for each observation or group of observations.

 The functions available for influence analysis in `HLMdiag` are: